Sebastian320CA/Sebastian320CA/README.md

 **Java · JavaFX · MySQL · Maven**

-Desktop application for managing and analyzing information related to reforestation projects.
+A desktop application for managing information related to reforestation projects.

 - Developed the application using **JavaFX**.
 - Implemented data management with **MySQL**.
-- Structured the application into separate layers.
+- Organized the application into separate layers.
 - Implemented CRUD operations for project data.
 - Managed dependencies with **Maven**.